rebelcl0ud/bl0g/posts/2023-09-18-[69]-terminal-vim-ohmyzsh.md

 * chown => changes owner
 * / some-char-here, ie: /-l => finds keyword within vim file
 * chmod => change mode (changes to permissions)
+* sudo!! => shortcut, will run last command as sudo

 ## vim stuffsss
 Something I remember giving me anxiety when I first encountered it was vim... and by this I mean when I was staring at what clearly was a file but in the terminal and I needed to either edit or like leave and didn't know how (obvi the internet or kind soul came to the rescue)